Rinat Akhmetov: Activities during the Russian invasion

 Metinvest is using its steel to make ‘hedgehogs’ slowing the advance of Russian tanks.
+The initiative also handed over 3 armored amphibious assault ships to the GUR in June 2024.

-Shakhtar Donetsk, the football club sponsored by Akhmetov, opened this year Shelter Center at the Arena Lviv, since then it has received more than 2 thousand internal migrants from different regions of Ukraine.
+Shakhtar Donetsk, the football club sponsored by Akhmetov, opened this year Shelter Center at the Arena Lviv, since then it has received more than 2,000 internal migrants from different regions of Ukraine.
 As of the end of August, there were 6,000 temporary accommodation places arranged by Metinvest at its social facilities.
 The shelter residents receive hot meals, food and hygienic kits.
 The company has arranged 850 accommodation places in six Dnipropetrovsk and Kyrovohrad communities.

-In total, the assistance covered 13.5 million people across the country.

-Since the beginning of Russia's full invasion of Ukraine, DTEK returned power to 6.7 million households in Kyiv and four Ukrainian regions.
+For three years of Russia's full invasion of Ukraine, DTEK returned power to more than 17 million households.
 The company's power engineers respond swiftly to re-energise localities cut off electricity supply because of hostilities.

 After the power plants in Kharkiv and Dnipropetrovsk oblasts were hit by Russian missile strikes, causing widespread blackouts in five regions of Ukraine, Rinat Akhmetov and DTEK Group decided to start helping restore electricity supply all over Ukraine, even in the areas not covered by DTEK power grid.

-Since the outbreak of the war, Akhmetov's DTEK has been supplying free electricity worth UAH 350 million to medical and military facilities in Kyiv, Dnipropetrovsk, and Donetsk oblasts.
+Since the outbreak of the war, Akhmetov's DTEK has been supplying free electricity worth ₴350 million (later $10 million) to medical and military facilities in Kyiv, Dnipropetrovsk, and Donetsk oblasts.

 Metinvest has developed special chemical composition of steel to produce plates for body armour.
-The company has already provided 150,000 bulletproof vests to the army, the territorial defence forces, law enforcement agencies, and members of emergency rescue teams.
+As of February 2023 the company has already provided 170,000 bulletproof vests to the army, the territorial defence forces, law enforcement agencies, and members of emergency rescue teams.

 Highlighted by Bloomberg, the latest development of Metinvest's specialists is prefabricated dugouts, or portable steel war shelters for Ukrainian defenders.
-These are special shelters for strengthening trenches that can be used as a full-fledged field accommodation, and one such shelter costs about UAH 200,000 ($5,450).
+These special shelters for strengthening trenches can be used as a full-fledged field accommodation and one such shelter costs about ₴200,000 ($5,450).
 Like all other equipment and protective gear, Metinvest delivers the shelters to the military free of charge.
-The company has already sent 123 of them to the front lines.
+The company has already sent 123 (170 as for April 2023) of them to the front lines.
+The company has already sent 200 for July 2023 and 500 for May 2024 to the front lines.